-The Dialogue series features two-hour, weekly gatherings that is limited to 15 participants.
-The sessions are led by trained facilitators.
-Participants prepare for the discussions by reading short articles before each session.
+Each gathering is limited to 15 participants.
+The sessions are led by a team of trained facilitators usually of diverse ethnicities.
+The six sessions explore various aspects of racism from its origin, to its operation and its impact on society.
+Participants prepare for the discussions by reading factual articles before each session.

 This was a wonderful experience which I felt really brought home the concepts of institutional racism and white privilege.
 Our group was soon comfortable with each other and able to have an open dialogue on these tough concepts via the guidance of our two wonderful moderators.
 I strongly recommend this to anyone who wants to understand how racism is having an impact on people of color in the modern world.